fsclyde/aws-credentials-scanner/Readme.md

 #### Example Output

-If no credentials are found, you will see:
+If credentials are found, you will see:

     TIMESTAMP - INFO - Branch:
     TIMESTAMP - INFO - Commit ID: